 For uplink carrier aggregation the UE is allowed to set its configured maximum output power PCMAX,c for serving cell c and its total configured maximum output power PCMAX.

 The configured maximum output power PCMAX,c on serving cell c shall be set as specified in subclause 6.2.4.

+For a UE supporting PC1.5 intra-band NC UL CA, the maximum output power of each CC is limited to 26 dBm.